 Have you been to Goa?
 Do you want to go to Goa?
 Do you want to go with friends or you want to go with your family to Rediscover Goa?
 What is the first word that comes to your mind when you think about Goa?
 How about you share your views with me in the comments?

-Images location: The images for this post were clicked on Gonsua Beach, Majorda in South Goa, some with cellphone and rest with DSLR.
+Images Location: The images for this post were clicked on Gonsua Beach, Majorda in South Goa, some with a cell phone and rest with DSLR.

 I promise that I will not sell, rent, or donate your email to anybody.